-One of the core tasks of ICOS since the start has been, and still is, the development of the standardisation requirements of the National Networks.
-Although many stations are still awaiting approval, the first stations that have undergone the station labelling process have now received the status of an official ICOS station, and are publishing data through the ICOS Carbon Portal (CP).
+One of the core tasks of ICOS since the start has been, and still is, the development of the standardization requirements of the National Networks.
+Although many stations are still awaiting approval, the first stations that have undergone the station labelling process have now received the status of an official ICOS station, and are publishing data through the CP.
 Despite the long duration of this process, and the fact that data are only now becoming available, scientist working with ICOS are very positive about the improvements in data quality that ICOS has brought about: not only the quality of the physical measurements done by the measurement stations, but also to the transparency of the data processing chain, and reliability of the data quality.
-According to scientist themselves improvements in data quality of scientific output.
-With the projection that by the end of 2019, 80-90% of the stations will be labelled, the focus of the Thematic Centres is expected to shift more and more towards the further development of the ICOS, through data analysis and providing support to the National Networks.
+According to scientist themselves improvements in data quality and the harmonising of data processing protocols across measurement stations are already improving the quality of scientific output.
+With the projection that by the end of 2019, 80-90 % of the stations will be labelled, the focus of the thematic centres is expected to shift more and more towards the further development of the ICOS RI, through data analysis and providing support to the national networks.
 In many cases this is a desired development for the scientist involved.

 Despite the clear narrative on ICOS scientific impact, is was not possible to measure this using traditional methods like bibliometrics of academic publications.
 This is a direct consequence of the fact that official ICOS data have only very recently become available, and that the impact of academic publications occurs with a time lag.
-The bibliometric analysis that was performed using publications which predate the ICOS European Research Infrastructure Consortium (ICOS ERIC) indicate the high potential that regularly updated ICOS data from ICOS certified stations has, both inside and outside the academic world.
+The bibliometric analysis that was performed using publications which predate the ICOS ERIC indicate the high potential that regularly updated ICOS data from ICOS certified stations has, both inside and outside the academic world.
 The fact that there is a high uptake of ICOS' data-related services and global data products, even in the absence of ICOS-certified measurements suggest that ICOS fulfils a need in providing a platform for data analysis.
 The DOI minting process recently implemented by ICOS should improve attribution to ICOS both in academic publications and can potentially be used to improve attribution to ICOS data products, provided that this process is adequately implemented.

-ICOS effectiveness to unify the European climate science field has also had effects on innovation and research and development (R&D).
-These originate mostly from the fact that ICOS is a single large procurer with high demands.
+ICOS effectiveness to unify the European climate science field has also had effects on innovation and R&D. These originate mostly from the fact that ICOS is a single large procurer with high demands.
 Suppliers of sensors and other measurement instrumentation mention that being an ICOS client counts as a sort of quality certificate.
-Upstream economic impacts in the way of investments mobilised by ICOS are significant and are primarily related to country contributions, 90% of which is used for National Network development and further development of Central Facilities.
+Upstream economic impacts in the way of investments mobilized by ICOS are significant and are primarily related to country contributions, 90% of which is used for national network development and further development of central facilities.

-ICOS is firmly integrated in the European research infrastructure landscape, certified by the large number of joint research activities with other research infrastructures (RIs), and the use of various methods and practices developed by ICOS in other research infrastructures.
+ICOS is firmly integrated in the European research infrastructure landscape, certified by the large number of joint research activities with other RIs, and the use of various methods and practices developed by ICOS in other research infrastructures.
 At the same time ICOS is involved in a wide range of projects with a global coverage.
 The large number of services and collaborations linked to global projects is testimony of the fact that the data gathered by ICOS have added value to the research community beyond the ICOS members.